At $17.65 A Share Could Melco Crown Be A Bargain Hiding In Plain Sight?

 Price at writing: $17.65

-52 week trading range: $12.86 to $20.00.
-Our view most of the downdraft of 2014/15 and half of 2016 had been baked into the low indicated above.
+52-week trading range: $12.86 to $20.00.
+Our view is that most of the downdraft of 2014/15 and half of 2016 had been baked into the low indicated above.
 Add uncertainties about the sudden departure of Packer and you had a bearish to hold case.
 That no longer applies.

 It's a different world.